rfreidel/SteamJailer/README.md

 7. Configure Networking

 Ensure the jail has access to the internet and Steam servers.
 This may involve setting up NAT or other network configurations on the host system.

 8. Run Steam

+'jailer' is a c++ Posix compatible app utilizes zenity and provides a GUI for the Steam install

 Launch Steam from within the jail and proceed with the normal Steam setup and usage.
 Useful Commands